The 20 Best Opioid Induced Constipation Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Thomas Radomski, MD, is certified in internal medicine by the American Board of Internal Medicine and is affiliated with UPMC Presbyterian.
 He completed his residency and fellowship at the University of Pittsburgh School of Medicine and medical degree at Milton S. Hershey Medical Center.
 Dr. Radomski is rated as an Advanced provider by MediFind in the treatment of Opioid Induced Constipation.
-His top areas of expertise are Opioid Induced Constipation, Hyperventilation, Fainting, and Type 2 Diabetes (T2D).
+His top areas of expertise are Opioid Induced Constipation, Hyperventilation, Fainting, and Maturity Onset Diabetes of the Young.

 Shelby A. Gitomer